 Cookbook author Samin Nosrat taught cooking for years.
 In fact, Michael Pollan credits her for teaching him how to cook.
 Her teaching revolves around a ridiculously simple idea, that to be a great cook, all you need to know is how to control four things: salt, fat, acid, and heat.
 Understand those and you will always be able to make delicious food, no recipes required.
 She carried that idea into her new cookbook Salt, Fat, Acid, Heat, which she told host Francis Lam was published almost reluctantly with recipes.
 Listen to our bonus segment featuring more from our interview with Samin Nosrat, specifically her process for making Pasta alle Vongole, a lovely dish made of linguine and calms layered with wine and lemon.
 [Ed.
-Note: Samin Nosrat won a 2018 James Beard Foundation Book Award in the General category for Salt, Fat, Acid, Heat.]
+Note: Samin Nosrat won a 2018 James Beard Foundation Book Award in the General category for Salt, Fat, Acid, Heat and also has a wonderful Netflix show by the same name.]

 Francis Lam: Why did you want to write Salt, Fat, Acid, Heat this way?